- Structural Restoration (SR) is an integrated approach to orthopedic mobilization and massage therapy.

 To restore body’s equilibrium.

-(Q: Am in a constant fight or flight state, why ?)
+(Q: I'm in a constant fight or flight state, why?)

-Repeated exposure to stressful environment forces the sympathetic nervous system to be constant over drive.
+Repeated exposure to stressful environment forces the sympathetic nervous system to be in constant overdrive.

 - The sympathetic nervous system which is responsible for the “fight and flight” response.